-I’ve often notice that people gravitate towards creating a site about themselves, like a typical blog.
+I’ve often noticed that people gravitate towards creating a site about themselves, like a typical blog.
 It is possible to make money from that type of blog but honestly, it’s pretty difficult.
 In most cases, your personal blog won’t lend itself well to products and it would be hard to make money without seeming to sell yourself out.

 At the same time, most people aren’t going to be that interested in your personal life or in what you have to say.
 As such, you may end up creating a website that doesn’t actually offer any value.

 Instead, think about the types of sites that you would find useful.
-This can often be a good first step in figuring out a decent topic area and can be the first step in designing a site with money making potential.
+This can often be a good first step in figuring out a decent topic area and can be the first step in designing a site with money-making potential.

 Micro Sites, Authority Sites And Everything in Between

-When it comes to websites, there are so many different options and one area to consider is size.
+When it comes to websites, there are so many different options, and one area to consider is size.
 Sometimes authors attempt to create large and detailed sites, where they may have hundreds of different articles, covering a wide range of topics.
 Often, this type of site will be called an authority site.

-One example of an authority site would be in the health and wellness field, where content might include recipes and reviews, along with discussions on additives, supplements, weight loss, exercise and nutrition.
+One example of an authority site would be in the health and wellness field, where content might include recipes and reviews, along with discussions on additives, supplements, weight loss, exercise, and nutrition.